Components

 Guidelines

-Skeleton is an alternative to Spinner when you want to indicate that content is loading.
+Skeleton is an alternative to spinner when you want to indicate that content is loading.
 It helps users understand what is coming and can make the waiting time feel shorter.

-Choose the Skeleton variant based on the type of content being loaded, such as headings, text blocks or images.
+Choose the skeleton variant based on the type of content being loaded, such as headings, text blocks or images.
 Try to mimic the structure of the actual content to make the transition to the fully loaded content feel smooth.